 Where: 5995 G Road, Nebraska City, Neb.
 (40 miles from Omaha)

-Hours: Wednesday through Saturday from 9 a.m. to 5 p.m., and Sunday from 11 a.m. to 5 p.m.
+Hours: Wednesday through Friday from 10 a.m. to 6 p.m., Saturday from 9 a.m. to 5 p.m., and Sunday from 11 a.m. to 5 p.m.
 Check fruit picking schedule to see when the pumpkins are ready.

 Highlight: Hay rides are included in with U-Pick or event/festival admission.
 They are available Saturdays and Sundays in September and October.
-They also have a new Pollinator Playground that kids will love.
+They also have the great Pollinator Playground that kids will.

 Where: 2611 Arbor Ave., Nebraska City, Neb.
 (40 miles from Omaha)